Mary Salas

-Mary Casillas Salas is an American politician from Chula Vista, California.
-She is a former California Assembly member who represented the 79th Assembly District from 2006 to 2010.
-She ran for the California State Senate in 2010 but lost.
-In 2012 she was elected to the Chula Vista City Council, a position she previously held from 1996 to 2004.
-She was elected Mayor of the city of Chula Vista in 2014.
+Mary Casillas Salas (born March 17, 1948) is an American politician who served as the 40th mayor of Chula Vista, California from 2014 to 2022.
+A member of the Democratic Party, she previously served as a member of the Chula Vista City Council from 2012 to 2014 and as a member of the California State Assembly from 2006 to 2010, representing the 79th Assembly District.
+She was an unsuccessful candidate for California's 40th senatorial district in 2010, losing narrowly to fellow Democrat Juan Vargas.

-Early life
+Early life and education

 Salas' father, is one of 9 children of Felix and Urbana Casillas, who once lived in the La Punta adobe, after moving to the United States, through El Paso, from Mexico.
 Salas was born in 1948 in Chula Vista.

-Education

-Salas earned a Bachelor of Arts degree in Social Work in San Diego State University.

-In college, she became involved with MANA de San Diego, a women's organization that mentors young Latinas, which led her into city politics.
+Salas earned a Bachelor of Arts degree in social work in San Diego State University.
+While in college, she became involved with MANA de San Diego, a women's organization that mentors young Latinas, which led her into city politics.

 Career

-Early career

-Salas served as a member of Chula Vista's Civil Service Commission and Planning Commission.